 More information on QMS is available in Appendices 3 on the Guide to component type approvals and the Quality management checklist for component type approvals.

 Under section 58(b) of the RVS Rules, RAWs must have a QMS.

 A RAW must be able to demonstrate the corporation has a QMS covering the span of operations to be performed, including having, or being able to access the appropriate equipment, trained/qualified personnel and procedures.

 The QMS scope should be relevant to the types of modifications carried out by the RAW.
 For example, if the business is carrying out second stage of manufacture modifications, the scope should reference factors relevant to these types of modifications.

 The function should specify the purpose of the QMS.
 It should be specific to the type of modification to be carried out, and should reference the authorised use of an approved Model Report and follow the requirements in the Model Report's Work Instructions.

-More information is available from Table 1 in the Guide to RAWs PDF: 1359 KB and Appendix 3—Quality management system summary of measures and actions used by a registered automotive workshop approval holder to manufacture or modify vehicles in accordance with an approved Model Report.
+More information is available from Table 1 in the Guide to registered automotive workshops and Appendix 3—Quality management system summary of measures and actions used by a registered automotive workshop approval holder to manufacture or modify vehicles in accordance with an approved Model Report.